Down (Blink-182 song): Background

-The song revolves around longing in a relationship, set to a rain-drenched soundscape.
+"Down" was developed while the band was recording their 2003 untitled album.
+Guitarist and vocalist Tom DeLonge conceived the song from a vivid, cinematic idea of a couple sitting in a car during heavy rain, with emotions and desire building as they struggle to express romantic interest that is not fully returned.
+The track centers on themes of longing within a relationship, framed by a moody, rain-soaked sonic atmosphere.
 The original version of "Down" ran over six minutes long, and contained a drum and bass breakdown from drummer Travis Barker.
 Rumors circulated following the song's release that DeLonge penned the track on experiences with a previous girlfriend.

 It is one of the few Blink-182 songs to feature vocal contributions from Travis Barker, who provides the whispered lines before the choruses.